markmccoid/myCodeDocs/docs/projects/movie-tracker.md

 ## Tags, Tagging and Filtering on Tags

 Users are able to define as many tags as they need.
-This data will be stored in Overmind on the **tagDate** array.
+This data will be stored in Overmind on the **tagData** array.
 It will hold an array of objects, each object representing a single tag:

 ```javascript
 //oSaved.tagData